 In 1956, Friends from five Tennessee communities assembled in Knoxville to share their experiences and hopes.
 Although nothing of a continuing nature resulted immediately, the small group committed itself to meet the following year in Crossville, Tennessee.
 At the fourth such gathering, on May 17, 1959, about 42 adults with as many children organized the Southern Appalachian Association of Friends (SAAF) and decided to continue monthly publication of a newsletter, the Southern Appalachian Friend, begun the year before by Knoxville Friends.
 There were seven worshipping groups: Atlanta, Berea, Celo, Chattanooga, Knoxville, Nashville, and Pine Mountain.
 The next year members of the Association returned to Crossville for an overnight camping experience, a practice that grew to include a full weekend of activities like those of yearly meetings throughout the turbulent '60s.
-These weekends became high points of the year and formed the basis for treasured recollections for those who participated.
-In 1970, culminating years of discussion and hesitation, those who came to Crossville decided to create the Southern Appalachian Yearly Meeting and Association.
+These weekends became high points of the year and formed the basis for treasured recollections for those who came to Crossville decided to create the Southern Appalachian Yearly Meeting and Association.
 The word "Association was retained to acknowledge isolated Friends in our region.
 By this time Friends in Asheville, Sewanee (Tennessee), and Columbia (S.C.) had begun to attend, and they were a part of these new developments.